 - A child they care for as if it was their own child

-The employee insurances are: the Unemployment Insurance Act (WW), Work and Income Act (WIA), Sickness Benefits Act (ZW).
+The employee insurances are the Unemployment Insurance Act (WW), Work and Income Act (WIA), and Sickness Benefits Act (ZW).

 Employee insurances are due when a person is employed in the Netherlands.
 Employers pay the premium for employee insurance.

 Unemployment Insurance Act (WW)

-If employees become unemployed in the Netherlands, they can be entitled to unemployment benefit under the Unemployment Insurance Act (WW, Werkloosheidswet).
+If employees become unemployed in the Netherlands, they can be entitled to unemployment benefits under the Unemployment Insurance Act (WW, Werkloosheidswet).
 The conditions for a WW benefit include the following:

 - The employee lost at least 5 work hours a week and the associated pay (for employees who are employed for maximum 10 hours per week, the condition is to have lost at least half of the working hours)

-- The employee is available for work on the Dutch labor market
+- The employee is available for work in the Dutch labor market

 - The employee has worked for at least 26 weeks in the 36 weeks before he became unemployed